michaelmungaimaina/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     Directory: 0x05-pointers_arrays_strings
     File: 100-atoi.c

-11. Don't hate the hacker, hate the code
+#TASK 11.
+Don't hate the hacker, hate the code
 #advanced

 Create a program that generates random valid passwords for the program 101-crackme.